-GENERAL RESPONSIBILITIES: The Victim and Family Advocate has the primary responsibility of providing support services for child victims and their non-offending family members at the direction of the Paluxy River Children’s Advocacy Center (PRCAC) Executive Director.
-He/she is a highly trained individual skilled in dealing with families in crisis.
+GENERAL RESPONSIBILITIES: The Forensic Interviewer has the primary responsibility for conducting forensic interviews and overseeing case management at the direction of the CAC Executive Director.
+The Family Advocate is responsible for providing support services for child victims and their non-offending family members.
+This is a highly trained individual skilled in dealing with families in crisis.

 - Attend and participate in multidisciplinary team meetings

 - Make any necessary recommendations regarding needed follow-up for the child and the family

 - Liaison between Law Enforcement, District Attorney, County Attorney, the Texas Department of Family and Protective Services, and other community agencies as needed

 - Keep abreast of new research and developments in forensic interviewing of child sexual abuse

 - Work on 24-hour call, when scheduled, for necessary interviews/staffings

 - As a Family Advocate, would provide each family with an intake process and offer services, resources, make recommendations for counseling, etc.